 If the wire becomes stuck in the workpiece, the system detects this.
-A current pulse is sent out that releases the wire from the surface.
+A current pulse is transmitted to release the wire from the surface.

 Applies to MIG/MAG welding with short/spray arc and short pulsing.
-When pulsing, completion is synchronised with a pulse, finishing pulse, which can be set between 20 and 200%.
+When pulsing, completion is synchronized with a finishing pulse, which can be set between 20 and 200%.